duckysmacky/copper/README.md

 # Copper - C/C++ build tool

 Copper is an easily configurable build tool for C/C++ projects.
-It aims to work with most of the popular compilers (gcc, clang, msvc) while allowing quick and easy configuration for your project using a single `copper.toml` file.
+It aims to work with most of the popular compilers (gcc, clang, msvc) while allowing quick and easy configuration for your project using a single `copper.yaml` file.

 > [!NOTE]
 > Right now Copper is in a very early stage of development.
 Many of the described features might and will change in the